joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

   with static get request and static adress.

 ### How To test that the configuration is correct:
-1) use the right branch: git checkout -b fb-reverse-proxy
+1) use the right branch: git checkout fb-reverse-proxy
 2) build a image(from the root of this repo): docker build -t res/reverse_proxy docker-images/apache-reverse-proxy-image
 3) build a dynamic server's image: docker build -t res/express_zoo docker-images/express_image
 4) build a static server's image: docker build -t res/apache_php docker-images/apache-php-image